New limits on the local Lorentz invariance violation of gravity in the Standard-Model Extension with pulsars: Parameter estimation and results

-As explained in Sec.~\ref{Sec31}, the LIV coefficients are related to the observable quantities through Eq.~(\ref{Eq_dWdt}), Eqs.~(\ref{Eq_edot}--\ref{Eq_xdot}), and Eqs.~(\ref{Eq_ell1edot}--\ref{Eq_kappadot}).
-Now we construct the parameter-estimation model and explain how we place limits on the LIV coefficients.
-All these relations are linear with respect to the LIV coefficients and can be written as
+As explained in Sec.~\ref{Sec31}, the LV coefficients are related to the observable quantities through Eq.~(\ref{Eq_dWdt}), Eqs.~(\ref{Eq_edot}--\ref{Eq_xdot}), and Eqs.~(\ref{Eq_ell1edot}--\ref{Eq_kappadot}).
+Now we construct the parameter-estimation model and explain how we place limits on the LV coefficients.
+All these relations are linear with respect to the LV coefficients and can be written as

-where $\mu_{i}$ is the predicted values of the observable quantities (such as $\dot{e}$) when LIV occurs.
+where $\mu_{i}$ is the predicted values of the observable quantities (such as $\dot{e}$) when LV occurs.
 Note that the index $i$ is not summed. $\bmT\equiv\{\Theta^{\gamma}\}$ is a 8-component vector, which denotes 8 linear combinations of $\bar{s}^{\mu\nu}$.
 Same as in Ref.~\cite{Shao:2014oha}, we choose the form of 8 linear combinations as